About shared mailboxes

 Signing in: A shared mailbox is not intended for direct sign-in by its associated user account.
 You should always block sign-in for the shared mailbox account and keep it blocked.

-Too many users: When there are too many designated users concurrently accessing a shared mailbox (no more than 25 is recommended), they may intermittently fail to connect to this mailbox or have inconsistencies like messages being duplicated in the outbox.
-In this case, you can consider reducing the number of users or using a different workload, such as a Microsoft 365 group or a Public folder.
+Too many users: When there are too many designated users concurrently accessing a shared mailbox (the max supported is 25), they may intermittently fail to connect to this mailbox or have inconsistencies like messages being duplicated in the outbox.
+In this case, reduce the number of users or use a different workload, like a Microsoft 365 group.

 Message deletion: Unfortunately, you can't prevent people from deleting messages in a shared mailbox.
 The only way around this is to create a Microsoft 365 group instead of a shared mailbox.
 A group in Outlook is like a shared mailbox.
 For a comparison of the two, see Compare groups.
 To learn more about groups, see Learn about Microsoft 365 groups.